 Half the Man Your Granddaddy Was by Joe Charbonnet

 Public health officials, scientists, and aspiring parents have watched with alarm as men’s sperm quality has declined 50% over the last 80 years.
-The fact that a similar decrease has been observed in the sperm of dogs suggests that a common factor may be causing this Joe’s dog Jackson doesn’t know that he may be exposed to something scarier than the vacuum cleaner.
+The fact that a similar decrease has been observed in the sperm of dogs suggests that a common factor may be causing this effect.
 Toxic chemicals are a likely suspect.

 A recent study investigated the impact of two chemicals on the motility and DNA integrity of human and dog sperm.
 Millions of tons of a phthalate called DEHP are used to strengthen plastics each year, but this compound was found to decrease sperm quality.
 The same was true of a polychlorinated biphenyl called PCB-153.
 Though PCBs have been banned for 40 years, their extreme persistence means that we are still exposed.